earltavera/MSE803/Week2A2/README.md

 # Beijing Multi-Site Air Quality Analysis
 MSE803 - Week 2 Activity 2

-This project performs a comprehensive exploratory data analysis (EDA) on hourly air quality data from multiple monitoring sites in Beijing.
+This project provides a data processing and analysis pipeline for hourly air quality data across 12 monitoring sites in Beijing.
+The script automates the merging of large datasets, performs essential data cleaning, and generates statistical insights into air pollution patterns.

 📊 About the Data
 The dataset captures environmental conditions from March 2013 to February 2017.
 Each row represents an hourly measurement including: